gregsymons/di-ruby-lvm-attrib/README.txt

 * `mv LVM_VERSION_FULL lib/lvm/attributes/LVM_VERSION`
   * LVM_VERSION_FULL being something like 2.02.86(2)-cvs or 2.02.98(2)-git
   * LVM_VERSION being something like 2.02.86(2) or 2.02.98(2)
+* Add the newly generated files to Manifest.txt
 * `git commit -am "Added LVM_VERSION attributes"`
 * `git push origin mybranch`
-* Submit PR to this repository.
-Please make sure to point your pull at the `next` branch -- NOT MASTER!
+* Submit PR to this repository. *Please make sure to point your pull at the `next` branch -- NOT MASTER!*

 === MISSING ATTRIBUTE TYPE: